 Topics are typically one of four difficulties.
 The difficulty of a tune is affected by how popular a show is, as well as whether the tune itself is an OP (opening), ED (ending), insert, or OST (original soundtrack) piece.
-The difficulty sets the base point value of the tune, which normally ranges from 2 to 6 points.
+The difficulty sets the base point value of the tune, which normally ranges from 2 to 6 points, but may be worth up to 9 points.